Carmelo Anthony: 2010–11 season

+Carmelo Anthony finished his run with the Nuggets as the franchise's all-time leading scorer (he was later surpassed by Nikola Jokić.

 The 2010–11 season began with speculation that Anthony had requested a trade.
 Anthony refused to sign a proposed contract extension.
 Sources reported that Anthony's preferred destination was the New York Knicks, with other teams such as the New Jersey Nets, Houston Rockets and Atlanta Hawks said to be interested.
 Anthony's trade request was not initially fulfilled, and he began the season on the Nuggets' roster.
 On November 15, 2010, Anthony had 20 points and a career-high 22 rebounds for the first 20–20 game of his career against the Phoenix Suns.
 He also a hit game-winning jumper at the buzzer against the Chicago Bulls on November 26, 2010.

 New York Knicks (2011–2017)

 2010–11 season

 On February 22, 2011, Anthony, along with point guard Chauncey Billups, was traded to the New York Knicks in a multi-player deal also involving the Minnesota Timberwolves.
-Anthony immediately signed a three-year, $65 million extension through the 2014–15 season and chose to wear number 7 with the Knicks, as his former number 15 was retired by the Knicks in honor of Earl Monroe and Dick McGuire.
+With a potential labor stoppage looming, immediately prior to the trade Anthony signed a veteran-max three-year, $65 million extension through the 2014–15 season.
+With the Knicks, Anthony chose to wear number 7, as his former number 15 was retired by the Knicks in honor of Earl Monroe and Dick McGuire.
 He chose that number because his son was born on March 7, and because 7 was the result of subtracting his number in Denver, 15, from his high school number of 22.
 Anthony's first game with the Knicks was a 114–108 win against the Milwaukee Bucks in which he scored 27 points and had 10 rebounds and an assist.
 After Anthony's acquisition, the Knicks qualified for the playoffs as the sixth seed in the Eastern Conference and were matched up against the Boston Celtics.
 During the series, the Knicks struggled with injuries as Amar'e Stoudemire and Billups went down.
 In game two of the NBA playoffs in Boston, Anthony tied a playoff career high with 42 points and also had 17 rebounds and six assists in a Knicks loss.
 The Knicks fell to the Boston Celtics in four games in the first round of the playoffs.